Code-Guy/3DPictureViewer/README.md

 We've got a lot of picture viewer applications: XnView, Picasa, IrfanView, FastStone...
 But nearly all of these softwares only display images in 2d form.
 Don't you think that's boring?
 So I thought of an idea to add some 3d stuff into the traditional picture viewer, without messing up users' regular interactions.

 ###How to use
-1.Double click to open the 3DPictureViewer.exe
+ 1. Double click to open the 3DPictureViewer.exe
-2.Drag the picture directory into application window, the pictures in the directory will be imported recursively.
+ 2. Drag the picture directory into application window, the pictures in the directory will be imported recursively
-3.View pictures in 3d mode with your mouse:
+ 3. View pictures in 3d mode with your mouse
   - Press and drag the left mouse button to rotate picture array slowly
   - Press and slip the left mouse button to rotate picture array quickly
   - Double click the middle picture to enter into display mode, where you can zoom and pan your selected picture.
   - Press "next", "previous", "delete", "edit", "display" tool buttons on the bottom to do what you want to do.
   - Press ESC key to quit viewer.

  ###Feature
  - 3D picture displaying